Pokecube-Development/pokecube/source/getting_started/pokewatch.rst

    :name: pokemob_stats_1
    :width: 600

-In Lookup Mode, this will displayed only the base stats of the pokemob.
+In Lookup Mode, this will displayed only the base stats of the |pokemob|.

 Live Mode
 ^^^^^^^^^